bruhathisp/dsa_java/SlidingWindow/MinimumSizeSubarraySum.md

 This approach ensures that we find the minimal length subarray with a sum greater than or equal to the target in linear time, making it efficient for large input sizes.

+# not yet clear about it not required
 # Another approach with O(nlogn)

 Sure, let's simplify the provided solution while maintaining the functionality.
 Here's a cleaner version of the code: